 We are one of the largest restaurant companies in the United States and have been operating restaurants for more than 50 years.
-We are the largest Burger King franchisee in the world and have operated Burger King restaurants since 1976.
-As of September 30, 2012, we operated 572 Burger King restaurants in 13 states.
-On May 30, 2012, we acquired 278 company-owned restaurants from Burger King Corporation ("BKC"), which we refer to as the "acquired restaurants".
+We are the largest Burger King ® franchisee in the world and have operated Burger King restaurants since 1976.
+As of March 31, 2013, we operated 571 Burger King restaurants in 13 states.
+On May 30, 2012, we acquired (the "acquisition") 278 restaurants from Burger King Corporation ("BKC"), which we refer to as the "acquired restaurants".
 Our restaurants operated prior to the acquisition are referred to as our "legacy restaurants".
-Our former indirect wholly-owned subsidiary, Fiesta Restaurant Group, Inc., which we refer to as "Fiesta", was spun off by us to our stockholders on May 7, 2012, which we refer to as the "spin-off".
+Our former indirect wholly-owned subsidiary, Fiesta Restaurant Group, Inc., which we refer to as "Fiesta", was spun off by us to our stockholders on May 7, 2012.
 The results of operations and cash flows of Fiesta are presented as discontinued operations in our consolidated financial statements for all periods presented.
-The discussion in our MD & A is focused on our continuing Burger King restaurant operations.
+The discussion in our MD&A is focused on our continuing Burger King restaurant operations.
+Sales from the acquired restaurants are excluded from changes in our comparable restaurant sales in the first quarter of 2013.